-Although Việt Nam has transitioned to upper middle income country status and integration into the global market has created lots of opportunities, neither the opportunities nor the benefits have been equitably distributed.
-The multidimensional poverty rates in Northern Midland and Mountainous Region (25.69%), Central Highlands (17.52%), North Central and Central Coasts (12.02%) and the Mekong Delta (7.61%) are a lot higher than those of the Red River Delta (3.22%) and Southeast (0.93%).
+Although Vietnam has transitioned to upper middle income country status and integration into the global market has created lots of opportunities, neither the opportunities nor the benefits have been equitably distributed.
+Poverty prevalences in Northern Midland and Mountainous Region (7.4%), Central Highlands (8.9%), Southeast (6.2%) and the Mekong Delta (8.1%) are a lot higher than those of the Red River Delta (0.3%) and North Central and Central Coasts (3.3%)1.
 Rural youth have limited economic opportunities, regardless of their ethnicity, and many are forced to migrate to urban centers to earn income.
-The rate of youth not in employment, education, or training in the first quarter of 2021 was 16.3%, equivalent to nearly 2 million people.
-The COVID-19 pandemic has increased this figure by 0.9% compared to the same period last year.
-Key issues relating to livelihoods in Việt Nam include low livelihood and income opportunities for disadvantaged households, weak access to production factors and climate change and disaster risks.
-Of the 62 poorest districts in Việt Nam, World Vision Việt Nam is present in 12 districts that have an average poverty rate of approximately 30%.
-To sustain our impact on child well-being, World Vision Việt Nam seeks to empower and strengthen the community and household livelihoods so that they are better equipped to improve household income and assets to better provide for their children.
-Our Sustainable Livelihoods Technical Program has been supporting households with economic enhancement interventions so that families can sustain their livelihoods and food security.
+The rate of youth not in employment, education or training in the first quarter of 2021 was 16.3%, equivalent to nearly 2 million people.
+The COVID-19 pandemic has increased this figure by 0.9% compared to the same period last year2.

+NU Poverty

+N-A-

+To sustain our impact on child well-being, World Vision Vietnam seeks to strengthen the community and household livelihoods so that they are better equipped to improve household income and assets, have food security, and provide for their children's uncompromisable needs.
 This will eventually contribute to the reduction of malnourished children.

+1 The General Statistics Office of Vietnam, 2021

+2 The General Statistics Office of Vietnam, 2021

+Priority Focus

+Goal: Strengthen household livelihoods to sustain child well-being

+Objective: Build sustainable livelihoods through income, assets, access to finance, access to markets, local enterprise, and natural resource management, so that parents and caregivers can provide well for their children now and in the future

+Approach:

-1 Decision No. 582/QD-LDTBXH, Ministry of Labour, War Invalids, and Social Affairs, 2018 2 Statistics Office of Viêt Nam, 2021 Priority Focus Goal: Households have sustainable income that contributes to child-wellbeing Objectives: (1) Increased productivity of sustainable food and off-farm products; (2) Improved market access and competitiveness for households; (3) Improved access to employment opportunities for parents and caregivers (including young people aged 15-18) Approach: The Sustainable Livelihoods Technical Program is designed around the following Building Blocks: - + Household Empowering households to provide for their children, especially through women's economic empowerment - + Community Mobilizing groups and communities to strengthen productivity, resilience, environmental stewardship, market access and financial inclusion (cash, savings, credit) - + System Influencing system-wide changes to promote sustainable employment opportunities, inclusive market systems and positive social and gender norms
+- + Empowering households to provide for their children, especially through women's economic empowerment - + Mobilizing groups in communities to strengthen productivity, resilience, market access and financial inclusion - + Influencing system-wide changes to promote sustainable employment opportunities, inclusive market systems and positive social and gender norms

-FY21 expenditure 2.46 million US dollars
+FY20 expenditure 2.82 million US dollars

-Children impacted 166,177 including 26,932 most vulnerable children (Quarter 3/FY22)
+Children impacted 16,566 including 9,104 most vulnerable children (Quarter 1-2/FY21)

-Techical staff

-2 national level staff (manager and specialist)

-4 zonal level technical officers
+Technical staff 2 national level staff (manager and specialist) 5 zonal level technical officers